chiefGui/virtualform/README.md

 To give you a sense of scale,

-- I wouldn't bother if I have to render up to 100-200 pictures.
+- I wouldn't bother if I had to render up to 100-200 pictures.
 Anything beyond that though, I'd definitely virtualize.
 - I wouldn't bother to virtualize data that aren't paginated through infinite loading.
 I'd display 100 items per page and that's it.

 Virtualization comes at a very expensive cost: complexity.
-It's more difficult to maintain, it's more difficult to digest and if not done properly, it may lock you in a place where you become a hostage, really hard to get out.
+It makes your codebase more difficult to maintain, more difficult to understand and if not done properly, it may lock you in a place where you become a hostage, really hard to get out.

 </details>